codambro/shopify-orbitvu-importer/README.md

 # shopify-orbitvu-importer
-Simple uploader for orbitvu project to Shopify
+Simple uploader for Orbitvu project to Shopify

 ## Setup
 Various setup is needed to integrate Orbitvu with Shopify.